eclipse-vertx/vert.x/new/core_manual_js.md

 This function can be invoked in several ways:

-With no arguments, the response is simply ended.
+With no arguments, the request is simply ended.

     request.end();

 The function can also be called with a string or Buffer in the same way `write` is called.
 In this case it's just the same as calling write with a string or Buffer followed by calling `end` with no arguments.

-You can also optionally call `end` with a final boolean argument.
-If this argument is `true` then the underlying connection will be closed when the response has been written, otherwise the underlying connection will be left open.

 #### Writing Request Headers